 2.1 We will provide you with ‘editor’ log-in details, which will not allow for enough access to change the main body of the Fast Track website.

 2.2 If changes are made to your website which results in a lack of functionality, Unitel Direct reserves the right to charge for your Mini-Site to be re-built.

 2.3 Whilst we will endeavour to explain how to use the editing software of your mini-site, it is your responsibility to ensure you read any appropriate literature provided.

 2.4 Unitel Direct does not permit the changing of password on either your Fast Track site or your StatCounter tracking system.

 2.5 We do not offer set search engine positions with our Fast Track package.
 Our Fast Track package is subject to all other terms and conditions Unitel Direct hold.

-3. Payments for your Fast Track package, Bronze package, Silver Package, Gold package will be taken either via a one-off payment or via Direct Debit over a period of a 12-month rolling contract.
-After 12 months, your contract must be cancelled with 14 days’ notice in writing no earlier or later than 30 days before the expiry.
+3. Payments for your Trade Finder Plus, Fast Track package, Bronze package, Silver Package, Gold package will be taken either via a one-off payment or via Direct Debit over a period of a 12-month rolling contract.
+If you wish to cancel your agreement, we require written notice 30 days prior to the expiry date, alternatively you can fill in the cancellation form.
+Should no notice be received your contract will automatically renew under the same terms.
 Unitel Direct will retain your domain name, and reserves the right for this domain name to be sold to other companies.

 3.3 Contractual terms relating to payment of either our bronze, rapid rank, silver , Gold, Fast Track and directory packages applicable.